un4v5s/fibery-todoist/README.md

 Status: Under development

 Currently, this project is a personal development project for myself.
-Please use it for testing purposes as it is subject to major changes in the future.
+I have made it Public in order to receive feedback, but please be careful when using it as it is not yet complete.

 This is an integration app to import and display Todoist tasks and projects in Fibery.

-Currently, this is a unidirectional synchronous integration feature that only displays Todoist tasks and projects on the Fibery side.
+This is a unidirectional synchronous integration feature that simply displays tasks and projects in Todoist on the Fibery side.

-As of March 2023, a Bata version [partial bi-directional sync](https://the.fibery.io/@public/User_Guide/Guide/Jira-two-way- sync-159) has been implemented as a Bata version.
+As of March 2023, a Bata version of [partial bi-directional sync](https://the.fibery.io/@public/User_Guide/Guide/Jira-two-way-sync-159) has been implemented in the official Fibery-developed JIRA integration.

-In the future, when bi-directional sync development becomes available for the Fibery integration API, we intend to implement bi-directional sync in this project as well.
+In the future, when bi-directional sync development becomes available for the Fibery integration API, I intend to implement bi-directional sync in this project as well.

 <br>